BruceLZX/prescored-transformer/ViT/README.md

 ## Requirements
 - Python 3.x
 - PyTorch
-- Additional dependencies listed in `requirement.txt`.
+- Additional dependencies listed in `requirements.txt`.

 # License
 The code is licensed under the Apache 2.0 license.